Test Automation Showdown: Appium vs Selenium

 Restricted Support for Mobile Testing

 Because Selenium was first developed as a web application testing tool, its functionality for mobile testing is limited.
-Teams who want to test native or hybrid mobile applications must use other tools like Appium or Espresso because there is no built-in support for mobile automation.
-Because of this fragmentation, testing becomes more difficult and necessitates the adoption of extra tools and inconsistent workflows across online and mobile platforms, which increases the overhead and complexity of test automation efforts.
+Teams intending to test native or hybrid mobile apps have to resort to some other tools like Appium or Espresso, for there is no inherent built-in support for such mobile automation.
+This fragmentation, however, makes testing confusing and requires extra tools and inconsistent workflows between web and mobile platforms, adding unnecessary complexity and overhead to test automation efforts.

 Problems Managing Asynchronous Calls